Looking for 1:1 guidance to prepare for the SLP Praxis Exam? We offer tutoring services. Learn more here.

 For a full guide on the SLP Praxis and general testing requirements, check out the website and/or Information Bulletin.

-When to take the SLP Praxis Exam
+When to Take the SLP Praxis Exam

-We took the exam when we had finished taking all of our graduate courses but still had practicum hours to finish.
-Our university required that we pass the exam in order to earn our degree but not all schools require that.
-You can take the exam during your Clinical Fellowship (CF).
-I am glad I took it while I was still in “school” mode but it’s not necessary.
-Taking the Praxis before you have finished your graduate coursework gives you more time in the event that you were not successful the first go, too.
+I am glad I took the exam while I was still in “school” mode, but it’s not necessary.
+Taking the Praxis before you have finished your graduate coursework gives you more time in the event that you were not successful the first time around, too.

-Top 5 Things to Know about the SLP Praxis Exam
+Top 5 Things to Know About the SLP Praxis Exam

-2. You can get a lot of questions wrong and still pass the exam!
+- You can get a lot of questions wrong and still pass the exam!
 While we don’t know the *exact* number, we can tell you that you don’t need anywhere close to a perfect score to pass.
 So, if you are bummed out about a question (or series of questions) you were stuck on, as you continue your exam, remember not to sweat it!

-3. The questions are not trying to trick you!
+- The questions are not trying to trick you!
 I know that sometimes I overthink questions and wonder if there’s a hidden meaning I’m not getting, but this test isn’t trying to do that.
 It’s trying to see if you are able to answer questions about speech-language pathology.
 This is not to say there aren’t going to be *tricky* questions, but I find it helpful to remind myself that there aren’t supposed to be *trick* questions.

 How to Study for the Praxis Exam

-We used the SLP Praxis Exam study book for the majority of our studying.
+We used the Advanced Review SLP Praxis Exam study book for the majority of our studying.
 You can find it on ASHA or on Amazon.
 It helped us organize our studying as it breaks different areas down into different chapters.
 I also supplemented with flashcards and charts that I made for specific areas that I wanted to study more, including the cranial nerves and Brown’s morphemes.
-The Medical SLPs’ Praxis Study Guide is also helpful!
+The Medical SLPs Praxis Study Guide is also helpful!

 Make a schedule

 I started studying about 12 weeks before the test.
 I signed up for it at the end of the summer and started studying as the spring semester ended.
-I wrote down all of the areas I needed to study (mostly using the chapters from the Praxis book) and broke down which weeks I would study each area.
-I tried to spend 20-30 minutes each day studying, with a little more time on the weekends.
-This wasn’t perfect; sometimes I studied six days a week and sometimes I studied two days a week.
+I wrote down all of the areas I needed to study (mostly using the chapters from the Advanced Review Praxis book) and broke down which weeks I would study each area.
+I tried to spend 20-30 minutes each day studying with a little more time on the weekends.
+This wasn’t perfect; sometimes I studied six days a week and sometimes I studied just two days a week.
 Remember: perfection isn’t attainable.
 I spent the last week reviewing content that was more difficult for me.

 Take a practice test